Some communities postpone trick-or-treating due to windy, rainy Halloween forecast

-SALEM, MASS.
-(WHDH) - Wicked weather in New England is deterring some witches and goblins from making their appearance on Halloween.
+LYNN, MASS.
+(WHDH) - Wicked weather in New England deterred some witches and goblins from making their appearance on Halloween.

 Several communities in Massachusetts and New Hampshire have postponed trick-or-treating due to anticipated howling winds and lurking rain.